-- What about women with a positive covid-19 swab result but initially admitted for another reason...? - Are you uncertain about the benefits of treatment or not for this woman, and whether it might 'treat' or prevent deterioration? - If you are uncertain, then reasonable to provide the information to the woman, offer the trial and make a shared decision. - For any woman reportable to UKOSS, ask yourself whether you can offer her participation in RECOVERY
+- Are you uncertain about the benefits of treatment or not for this woman, and whether it might 'treat' or prevent deterioration? - If you are uncertain, then provide the trial information to the woman, offer the trial and make a shared decision. - For any woman reportable to UKOSS, ask yourself whether you can offer her participation in RECOVERY